Reveal-Energy-Services/orchid-python-api/README-dev.md

 click "OK" to dismiss the "Environment Variables" dialog.

 Although you have now created the `ORCHID_ROOT` environment variable with the appropriate value, "new" tools could now use that variable.
-However, the details of "new" is technical and may not correspond to your what you expect.
+However, the details of "new" is technical and may not correspond to what you expect.
 If you understand these details, you can return to your original task.
 If you are not confident of these details, restart your system before returning to your original task.

 ### Using a configuration file